X-T-Nguyen/Diffusion-Surrogate-Detector-Design/README.md

-# Conditional Denoising Diffusion Probabilistic Model (DDPM) with DDIM Sampling
+# Conditional Denoising Diffusion Probabilistic Model in High-energy Physics

 This repository implements a Conditional Denoising Diffusion Probabilistic Model (DDPM) for high-energy physics simulations.
 The model is conditioned on different initial energy values and learns to simulate the process.